 You knew software engineers or developers would be on the list!
-But soon it won't be enough to know how to code.
-Machine learning will replace the grunt work of entry-level programmers.
-Software engineers will need to add machine learning to their skill set to stay relevant.
+But soon, it won't be enough to know how to code.
+Machine learning will replace the grunt work of entry-level programmers, so software engineers will need to add machine learning to their skillset to remain relevant.

 A desirable software engineer will have high-level skills like data structures and an understanding of AI.
 Developers will spend more of their time integrating with other services and less of their time on specific code.